 To answer the second question more directly, my legal background helped me in three ways.
 First, it exposed me to legal practice and made me more conscious of how technology could help lawyers.
 Second, it opened my eyes to the legal and policy aspects of the legal industry.
 Making me more cognisant of the context that legal work exists in.
 And the myriad of considerations that go into effecting change in society.
 Third, it supplied analytical rigour, which disciplined me to think more structurally.
 And concretely on any issue (such as discerning trends and forecasting their impact).

 Singapore has distinguished itself as perhaps the most important legal innovation hub in Asia.
 How would you describe the current Singapore legal innovation landscape and where is it headed in the future?
 What bridges are being built between Singapore and the rest of world’s legal innovation leaders?

 Legal practice, like many other industries, is undergoing a digitalisation revolution.
 Particularly in the past five years, there has been a significant number of legal tech activities in Singapore.
 With the promise of advocating better understanding and easier application of law, legal tech has become a growing force that is hard for legal practitioners to ignore and critical for Singapore’s legal system to embrace.

-While it is difficult to pinpoint a precise moment when Singapore’s legal tech revolution began, one of the first technologies which was adopted and continues to be in use today is the Electronic Filing System (or known today as “e-Litigation”), a fully-electronic court registry.
+While it is difficult to pinpoint a precise moment when Singapore’s legal tech revolution began, one of the first technologies which were adopt.
+And it continues to be in use today is the Electronic Filing System (or known today as “e-Litigation”), a fully-electronic court registry.